boostorg/redis/README.md

 impossible to write asynchronous programs correctly since it starts an async operation on every command sent instead of enqueueing a message and triggering a write when it can be sent.
-It is also not clear how are pipelines realised with the design (if at all).
+It is also not clear how are pipelines realised with this design (if at all).

 ### Echo server benchmark